pmgledhill102/commandos-achievements-script/README.md

 ![Example Output](imgs/example.png)

+## Updates

+Thanks to [KV](https://steamcommunity.com/profiles/76561198068871010) for providing updates to the code, as it seemed to only work on certain machines.

 ## Disclaimer

 The way it's written - it's really likely they'll "break" the script with a future update.
 Also, I've only completed 6 levels, it may break with later level names.